people certified in Mental Health First Aid

-We lead collaborations and coordinate efforts among cross-divisional departments to advance positive, sustainable outcomes in students’ lives.
+Our Mission is to lead collaborations and coordinate efforts among cross-divisional departments to advance positive, sustainable outcomes in students’ lives.

-Within 10 years of the initiative, every member of the Texas Woman’s community will identify health and wellbeing as an essential thread woven through the fabric of their Texas Woman’s experience.
+Our Vision is that within 10 years of the initiative, every member of the Texas Woman’s community will identify health and wellbeing as an essential thread woven through the fabric of their Texas Woman’s experience.

 Texas Woman’s has a rich history of expertise in a wide range of health and wellbeing disciplines.
 Through a highly collaborative process, this initiative coordinates and champions this expertise both in and out of the classroom.